glnmario-aisi/elicitation-protocols/checklist.md

 #### Tool use
 If the task relies on tool use, computer use, or other such capabilities:
 - [ ] I have made sure that the model has access to all the tools necessary for solving the task.
+- [ ] I have verified that the model uses the correct format (e.g., that it doesn't incorrectly escape newlines) when calling tools.
+This is a failure mode to look out for both in failed tool calls and "successful" tool calls where the arguments are incorrect.
 - [ ] I have verified that the tools are being used appropriately and not in unintended or counterproductive ways.
      - [ ] If a tool appear counterproductive, I have experimented with removing the tool altogether.
+- [ ] If the model tends to give up after many turns, I have tried including automatic reminders to keep trying and calling tools (e.g., if the model hasn't called a tool in its last *n* turns).

 #### Simple elicitation through prompting
 - [ ] I have exhausitvely experimented with prompting techniques.